naimulhq/NASACapstone/TrainingTools/README.md

 python3 train_ssd.py --dataset-type=voc --data=./ --model-dir=models/<Desired Name> --batch-size=1 --workers=0 --epochs=1
 ```

+* Before performing the conversion, remove labels.txt from the ssd directory.
+It is not needed since another labels.txt will be created in the models folder and will cause errors if not deleted.
 * Once training is complete, we convert our model to .onnx so that we can load it with TensorRT:

 ``` bash